Languages of Scotland

-The languages of Scotland are the languages spoken or once spoken in Scotland.
-Each of the numerous languages spoken in Scotland during its recorded linguistic history falls into either the Germanic or Celtic language families.
-The classification of the Pictish language was once controversial, but it is now generally considered a Celtic language.
-Today, the main language spoken in Scotland is English, while Scots and Scottish Gaelic are minority languages.
+The languages of Scotland belong predominantly to the Germanic and Celtic language families.
+The main language now spoken in Scotland is English, while Scots and Scottish Gaelic are minority languages.
 The dialect of English spoken in Scotland is referred to as Scottish English.

 Celtic languages

 The Celtic languages of Scotland can be divided into two groups: Goidelic (or Gaelic) and Brittonic (or Brythonic).
 Pictish is usually seen as a Brittonic language but this is not universally accepted.
 They are known collectively as the Insular Celtic languages.

 Goidelic languages

 The Goidelic language currently spoken in Scotland is Scottish Gaelic.
 It is widely spoken in the Outer Hebrides, and also in parts of the Inner Hebrides and Scottish Highlands, and by some people in other areas of Scotland.
 It was formerly spoken over a far wider area than today, even in the recent past, as evidenced by placenames.
 Galwegian Gaelic is the extinct dialect of Scottish Gaelic formerly spoken in southwest Scotland.
 It was spoken by the independent kings of Galloway in their time, and by the people of Galloway and Carrick until the early modern period.
-It was also once spoken in Annandale and Strathnith.
+It was also once spoken, but much less so in Annandale and Strathnith.

 Scottish Gaelic, along with modern Manx and Irish, is descended from Middle Irish, a derivative of Old Irish, which is descended in turn from Primitive Irish, the oldest known form of the Goidelic languages.
 Primitive Irish is known only from fragments, mostly personal names, inscribed on stone in the Ogham alphabet in Ireland and western Britain up to about the 6th century AD.

 Goidelic languages were once the most prominent by far among the Scottish population, but are now mainly restricted to the West.
 The Beurla-reagaird is a Gaelic-based cant of the Scottish travelling community related to the Shelta of Ireland.

 The majority of the vocabulary of modern Scottish Gaelic is native Celtic.
-There are a large number of borrowings from Latin, (muinntir, Didòmhnaich), ancient Greek, especially in the religious domain (eaglais, Bìoball from ἐκκλησία ekklesia and βίβλος biblos), Norse (eilean, sgeir), Hebrew (Sàbaid, Aba), French (seòmar) and Lowland Scots (aidh, bramar).
+There are a large number of borrowings from Latin, (muinntir, Didòmhnaich), ancient Greek, especially in the religious domain (eaglais, Bìoball from ἐκκλησία ekklesia and βίβλος biblos), Norse (eilean, sgeir), Hebrew (Sàbaid, Aba), French (seòmar) and Scots (aidh, bramar).